angular/angular/aio/content/guide/universal.md

 The `ngExpressEngine()` function is a wrapper around Universal's `renderModule()` function which turns a client's requests into server-rendered HTML pages.
 It accepts an object with the following properties:

-* `bootstrap`: The root `NgModule` or `NgModule` factory to use for bootstraping the app when rendering on the server.
+* `bootstrap`: The root `NgModule` or `NgModule` factory to use for bootstraping the application when rendering on the server.
 For the example app, it is `AppServerModule`.
 It's the bridge between the Universal server-side renderer and the Angular application.
-* `extraProviders`: This is optional and lets you specify dependency providers that apply only when rendering the app on the server.
-You can do this when your app needs information that can only be determined by the currently running server instance.
+* `extraProviders`: This is optional and lets you specify dependency providers that apply only when rendering the application on the server.
+You can do this when your application needs information that can only be determined by the currently running server instance.

 The `ngExpressEngine()` function returns a `Promise` callback that resolves to the rendered page.
 It's up to the engine to decide what to do with that page.